 Thrown by his question, Porter visibly recoiled, a reaction Emerson was able to capture.
 After waiting for her to provide him with an answer, which she was unable to do, he waved a hand about dismissively.
 “I imagine you’d be on your smart phone before they could say ¡hola!, dialing 911 faster than a redboned hound chasing a pickup.
-Of course, doing so would be a waste of time if your mayor and city council had unilaterally decided unused bedrooms are sanctuaries where the laws that govern people like you and I do not apply, or the NYPD was under orders not to respond to calls involving homeless vagrants who had taken up residence in guest rooms.”
+Of course, doing so would be a waste of time if your mayor and city council had unilaterally decided unused bedrooms are sanctuaries where the laws that govern people like you and me do not apply, or the NYPD was under orders not to respond to calls involving homeless vagrants who had taken up residence in guest rooms.”

 “That is a specious argument, Colonel Devin,” Porter countered, doing her best to keep her ire in check.